 Linen

-Pillows, linen, doonas and towels shall be removed from bedrooms and each member and guest is responsible for the supply of these items.
+Pillows, linen, doona covers and towels shall be removed from bedrooms and each member and guest is responsible for the supply of these items.

 On the day of departure, occupants are to remove mattress covers and placed in a bag for laundering.